KislayKaushal/Frontend_Contract_Interaction/readme.md

 7. Once connected to the smart contract, the message "connected to smart contract" will be displayed.

-8. You can now use the "GET MESSAGE FROM THE CONTRACT" button to retrieve the message stored in the smart contract.
+8. You can now use the "GET STATUS" button to retrieve the message stored in the smart contract.
 The message will be displayed below the button.

-9. Similarly, you can use the "GET NUMBER FROM THE CONTRACT" button to retrieve the number stored in the smart contract.
+9. Similarly, you can use the  "GET ADDITION(3,5)", "GET SUBTRACTION(5,3)" button to retrieve the number stored in the smart contract.
 The number will be displayed below the button.

 ## Note